diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ![Table dependency page](images/dependency.png)

 Take a look at the lineage graph to get a better understanding of your data.
-Click on the nodes to get further metadata for tables and transformations, e.g. last transformations timestamps and status information:
+Click on the nodes to get further metadata for tables and transformations, e.g. last transformations timestamps and table status information:

 ![Table lineage graph](images/lineage.png)

+Visit [Metascope](#) to get a list of all features which Metascope has to offer.

 ## Dealing with change